Start-Up Funding provided as a government funding that is held within Canada’s largest Financial Institutions

 For first time business owners, starting their business and looking for the best funding option can be confusing.

-Through the BDC Business Loans Program, the BDC loans money to intermediary nonprofit funders.
-These funders then provide business loans of up to $100,000 to startups and small businesses, many of them run by women, minorities, or veterans.
+Through the BDC Business Funding Program, the BDC funding money to intermediary nonprofit funders.
+These funders then provide business funding of up to $100,000 to startups and small businesses, many of them run by women, minorities, or veterans.

 BDC finances working capital to give entrepreneurs peace of mind and extra cash to expand their businesses and invest in technology.
 They also fund money to purchase commercial real estate, buy new or used equipment, and a variety of other business needs.